What to expect at Adaptive Center

 Everything that happens each day at Adaptive Center is designed to be therapeutic for clients.

 All of their treatment areas and living quarters are located near Miami’s busy city center, next to Cuban restaurants, bustling malls, and supermarkets.
 Clients live in our supportive housing that is supervised 24-hours.
-It’s situated one block from the Adaptive Center offices and therapy meeting room.
+It’s situated just a few blocks from the Adaptive Center offices.

 You’ll have a routine.